High-contrast random composites: homogenisation framework and new spectral phenomena: Convergence of the spectra

+which is understood in the sense that $(g_j)_k = \partial_i G^j_{ik}$.
 Note that the fields $G^j$ are commonly referred to in homogenisation theory as flux correctors.
-Moreover, it is not difficult to see (by estimating the coefficients of the said Fourier series in a way analogous to the argument in Lemma \ref{l13.3}) that
+It is not difficult to see (by estimating the coefficients of the said Fourier series similarly to the proof of Lemma \ref{l13.3}) that

-(the second inequality here is obtained with the help of \eqref{95}). \begin{remark} We would like to warn the reader from confusing the flux correctors $G^j$, which are periodic in the present argument, with the flux correctors $G_j^\e$ constructed in Corollary \ref{c12.3}, and used in Section \ref{s:relevant}, which are stochastic by their nature. \end{remark} Applying \eqref{106} (note that $g_j(\cdot/\e) = \e \nabla\cdot G^j(\cdot/\e)$) and integrating by parts we get
+where the second inequality is obtained from \eqref{95}. \begin{remark} We would like to warn the reader against confusing the flux correctors $G^j$, which are periodic, with the flux correctors $G_j^\e$ constructed in Corollary \ref{c12.3} and used in Section \ref{s:relevant}, which are stochastic by nature. \end{remark} Applying \eqref{106} (note that $g_j(\cdot/\e) = \e \nabla\cdot G^j(\cdot/\e)$) and integrating by parts yields

-where the colon denotes the Frobenius inner product.
+where the colon denotes the Frobenius inner product of matrices.
 The first term in the last integral is identically zero due to the anti-symmetry of $G^j$.
-Therefore, combining \eqref{89b}, \eqref{106a}, \eqref{107}, \eqref{109} and the last identity, we arrive at
+Therefore, combining \eqref{89b}, \eqref{106a}, \eqref{107}, \eqref{109} and the last identity, we obtain

-Now we address the second integral in \eqref{a_e_6}.
-Integrating by parts one of the terms we get
+We proceed by considering the second integral in \eqref{a_e_6}.
+Decomposing both $u_{LC}^\e$ and $v$ and integrating by parts one of the resulting terms, yields